Code-Institute-Submissions/memory_game_ms2/readme.md

 <img src="https://github.com/SingeRoi/memory_game_ms2/blob/master/assets/images/Galaxy_s9.png" alt="Galaxy S9 deck" style="max-width:30%;"><img src="https://github.com/SingeRoi/memory_game_ms2/blob/master/assets/images/iPadPro_lndscp.png" alt="iPadPro deck" style="max-width:60%;">

 ### Outstanding issues:
- - the Chinese characters used in the game do not display as attractively on Chrome as they do on Firefox - this needs to be addressed as it can affect the ease of their recognition.

  - the size of the modal appears to be limited by CSS media rules this means that on some very large devices the modal is too small for a satisfying appearance - I am still looking for a workaround to increase the size on the largest displays, however this is not a problem that will affect most anticipated (mobile device) users.

  + [iPadPro modal landscape](C:\Users\Heureuse TouJou\Documents\Coding\ms2\MS2 Chinese memory game\memory_game\assets\images\iPadPro_congrats.png)